Compact Online Reference Encyclopedia (CORE)

 Beginning with the Articles of Confederation, states used Compacts to settle boundary disputes.
 In 1918, Oregon and Washington enacted the first Compact solely devoted to joint supervision of an interstate resource (fishing on the Columbia River).
 Three…

-Of the powers of the Commission, none is more unique and all encompassing than its rulemaking authority.
-The rules promulgated by the Commission have the force and effect of statutory law within member states and therefore must be given full effect by all…
+Among the powers of the Commission, its rulemaking authority is the most distinctive and far-reaching.
+The rules established by the Commission carry the force of statutory law within member states and must be fully enforced by all state agencies and…

-(a) A request for reporting instructions for an offender who was living in the receiving state at the time of initial sentencing or after disposition of a violation or revocation proceeding shall be submitted by the sending state within 7 business days of…
+(a) A request for reporting instructions for a supervised individual who was living in the receiving state at the time of initial sentencing or after disposition of a violation or revocation proceeding shall be submitted by the sending state within 7…

 One area for potential confusion centers on the issue of treatment in lieu of supervision or treatment as supervision.
-In such cases, courts may be inclined to defer sentence and require enrollment in a community based or in-house treatment program in…
+In such cases, courts may be inclined to defer sentence and require enrollment in a community-based or in-house treatment program in…

 Published November 1, 2013 The ICAOS Executive Committee has requested this ‘white paper’ resulting from several recent cases in which courts, prosecuting attorneys, and probation and parole officers have apparently lacked awareness or ignored the…

-An offender who absconds from a receiving state is a fugitive from justice.
+A supervised individual who absconds from a receiving state is a fugitive from justice.
 The procedures for returning a fugitive to a demanding state can be affected by the Uniform Extradition and Rendition Act (UERA).
-Under that act, a fugitive may waive all…
+Under that act, a fugitive may waive…

-The courts have defined the relationship between sending state and receiving state officials as an agency relationship.
-Courts recognize that in supervising out-of-state offenders the receiving state acts on behalf of and as an agent of the sending state…
+The courts have defined the relationship between the sending state and receiving state officials as an agency relationship.
+Courts recognize that in supervising out-of-state supervised individuals the receiving state acts on behalf of and as an agent of…

-(a) A misdemeanor offender whose sentence includes 1 year or more of supervision shall be eligible for transfer, provided that all other criteria for transfer, as specified in Rule 3.101, have been satisfied; and the instant offense includes one or more…
+(a) A misdemeanor supervised individual whose sentence includes 1 year or more of supervision shall be eligible for transfer, provided that all other criteria for transfer, as specified in Rule 3.101, have been satisfied; and the instant offense includes…

 Interstate Compacts are binding on signatory states, meaning once a state legislature adopts a Compact, it binds all agencies, state officials and citizens to the terms of that Compact.
 Since the very first Compact case, the U.S. Supreme Court has…